Amonsiba/EE282/homework4.md

 >column in reverse numeric and outputed to the screen <br>
 >`faSize -detailed $processed/unitigs.fa | sort -k 2,2nr | less`

-**Answer**_
+**Answer**

 **1. Community Reference's Information**
 - N50  21,485,538
-- L50  3
+- L50  3 <br>
 **2. My Assembly's Inforation**
 - N50  4,494,246
 - L50  8

 My assembly compared to the community assembly indicates that overall my assembly had smaller contigs in length.
 This means that 50% of the genome in my assembly is represented by the 8 contigs, while the community assembly is represented by 3 contigs.
-This indicates the the references assembly has a higher quality.
+This indicates the the references assembly is a higher quality.

 **2. Compare your assembly to both the contig assembly and the scaffold assembly from the Drosophilia melmanogaster on FlyBase using a contiguity plot**